GPUOpen-Tools/radeon_gpu_profiler/docs/source/Barriers.rst

 barriers and layout transitions will be shown as 'N/A'.

 .. image:: media_rgp/RGP_Barriers_1.png
-  :width: 9.99535in
-  :height: 5.16960in

-The table gives a summary at the top left of the UI that quickly lets the developer know if there is an issue with barrier usage in the frame.
+The summary at the top left of the UI quickly lets the developer know if there is an issue with barrier usage in the frame.
-In the case above the barrier usage is taking up 0% of the frame - below the recommended max value of 5%.
+In the case above the barrier usage is taking up 0% of the frame.

+This summary also displays the average number of barriers per draw or dispatch and the average number of events per barrier issue.

 The table shows the following information: